Kenneth Vaughan, M.A., M.S.

 I am a political sociologist and sociologist of religion at the University of Connecticut.
 My specific research interests include democratic deconsolidation, the new far-right, attitudes toward immigrants, authoritarianism, refugee policies, and social capital.
 I often investigate how religious cultures and institutions contribute to these.

-I have published research on religious disparities in Lebanese politics, religion and Asian immigration to the United States, education and health, and religiosity among Korean Americans.
+I have published research on religious disparities in Lebanese politics, anti-immigrant and anti-democratic sentiment in liberal democracies, religion and attitudes toward refugees, the effects of anti-religious persecution on mental health in China, religion and Asian immigration to the United States, education and health, and religiosity among Korean Americans.

 I am currently involved in research on experiences of discrimination among Muslims in the United States, assessing the state of post-Islamism in the aftermath of the Arab Spring in Egypt, Libya, and Tunisia, and how religion shapes national migration policies in Europe.